eprbell/dali-rp2/docs/user_faq.md

 ### What if I and My Spouse File Taxes Jointly?
 Suppose Alice and Bob are filing together and they both have a Coinbase account and a Trezor wallet each.
 They can configure 4 plugin sections in the configuration file:
-* Coinbase / Bob
+* Coinbase / Bob;
-* Coinbase / Alice
+* Coinbase / Alice;
-* Trezor / Bob
+* Trezor / Bob;
-* Trezor / Alice
+* Trezor / Alice.

 See the [configuration file](configuration_file.md) section of the documentation for more details.

 ### What if a Transaction Is Generated Differently Than I Expect?
 In certain cases DaLI doesn't know the user's intentions and it needs hints to generate a transaction correctly.
-For example an out transaction could be represented either as a partial intra transaction (as described above) or as a normal out transaction (perhaps a gift to another person): only the user knows the correct meaning of the transaction.
-In such cases [transaction_hints](configuration_file.md#transaction-hints-section) in the configuration file can be used to resolve the problem.
+For example an out transaction could be represented either as a partial intra transaction or as a normal out transaction (perhaps a gift to another person): only the user knows the correct meaning of the transaction.
+In such cases [transaction_hints](configuration_file.md#transaction-hints-section) in the configuration file can be used to solve the problem.

 ### How to Report a DaLI Bug Without Sharing Personal Information?
 See the Reporting Bugs section in the [CONTRIBUTING](../CONTRIBUTING.md#reporting-bugs) document.